strelka145/Corgi/README.md

 # Corgi
-A simple tool for recording time with one click.
 ![screenshot](images/screenshot.png)
+Record notes and time with a single click.

+## Supported OS
+It is developed using electron and should work on Windows, Linux, and Mac.

 ## ToDo